 Michael Connelly started out as a crime reporter in Florida and eventually moved to Los Angeles.
 Inspired by Raymond Chandler, he began writing mystery novels.
 He has twenty-one bestselling titles in the Harry Bosch series alone.

 I decided to read his novels when my stepfather recommended him.
+Wow, was he right.

 Michael Connelly novels: